-In Sweet Bag Sewed of Silver and Gold you will stitch an embroidered bag like the ones that were in style in England from the mid-1500s to the mid-1600s.
+In Sweet Bag Sewed of Silver and Gold with Melinda Sherbring you will stitch an embroidered bag like the ones that were in style in England from the mid-1500s to the mid-1600s.
 Then fashion and styles changed, and they stopped being made.
 Over two hundred have survived to the present.
 This course describes how to make a bag similar to surviving ones.

 The instruction book starts with an overview of historical sweet bags.
 It tells why they were called sweet, how they were constructed, and what materials were used.
 Then it discusses typical design layouts, historical uses, and accessories, with pointers to further information for those interested.
 It then provides a pattern for this bag, which is in the tradition of historical bags, with nods to the New World.
 The next section notes general stitching information, including a page on taming the metal passing thread.
 There is guidance on choosing ground fabric, floss, metal threads, and beads before the lessons.